The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and photographer.

 - Some of these occurrences have happened in broad daylight.
 For example, there have been stories of folks who have hiked on the trail along the park’s cliff who reportedly heard footsteps following them.
-Then, when they turned around to look, there was no one.
+When they turned around to look, there was no one there.

 - One local resident recalled that as she was taking a walk in the park one afternoon, she saw someone ahead of her on the trail.
-Whoever that was then turned around, gave her a wave, and then vaporized into an ironwood tree right in front of her eyes!
+Whoever it was turned around, gave her a wave, and then vaporized into an ironwood tree right in front of her eyes!

 - There are also reports of cries and whispers heard inside the many gaping holes in the ground (collapsed lava tubes) seen around the park.

-- Visitors who camp at the park for the first time — those completely unaware of the park’s reputation — usually have the creepiest stories to tell.
+- Visitors who camp at the park for the first time—those completely unaware of the park’s reputation—usually have the creepiest stories to tell.
 Some have heard voices and footsteps around their tents all night with no apparent people in sight when this was further investigated.
 Others have claimed they were abruptly awakened in the middle of the night by bloodcurdling screams outside in the dark.
-A few have experienced frightening paranormal encounters, like being choked while sleeping by a presence inside their tent.
-Or, sleeping bags suddenly being unzipped and pulled away by invisible forces.
-There have also been reports of tents being shook up violently and repeatedly throughout the night without any explanation.
+A few have experienced frightening paranormal encounters, like being choked by a presence while sleeping inside their tent.
+Or sleeping bags suddenly being unzipped and pulled away by invisible forces.
+There have also been reports of tents being shook violently and repeatedly throughout the night without any explanation.

 - People who take pictures at the park are sometimes baffled at mysterious objects appearing out of nowhere in some of the shots.